Big Mama Thornton: Johnny Ace's death

-While performing Christmas Day 1954 at the City Auditorium in Houston, Texas, Thornton tried to intervene as fellow Duke and Peacock record performer Johnny Ace was playing with a new .32 cal. revolver in the backstage dressing room during that evening's show.
+While performing Christmas Day 1954 at the City Auditorium in Houston, Texas, Thornton tried to intervene as fellow Duke and Peacock record performer Johnny Ace was playing with a new .32 caliber revolver in the backstage dressing room during that evening's show.
 In an official deposition taken at 12:40 am the next morning, Thornton said: "I looked over at Johnny and noticed he had a pistol in his hand.
 It was a pistol that he bought somewhere in Florida.
 It was a .32 cal. revolver.
 Johnny was pointing this pistol at Mary Carter and Joe Hamilton.
 He was kind of waving it around.
 I asked Johnny to let me see the gun.
 He gave it to me and when I turned the chamber a .32 cal. bullet fell out in my hand.
 Johnny told me to put it back in where it wouldn't fall out.
 I put it back and gave it to him.
 I told him not to snap it at nobody".
 Ace did not heed Thornton's advice.
 "After he got the pistol back, Johnny pointed the pistol at Mary Carter and pulled the trigger.
 It snapped...
 I told Johnny again not to snap the pistol at anybody.
 Johnny then put the pistol to Olivia's head and pulled the trigger.
 It snapped.
 Johnny said 'I'll show you that it won't shoot'.
 He held the pistol up and looked at it first and then put it to his head.
 I started toward the door and I heard the pistol go off.
 I turned around and saw Johnny falling to the floor.
 I saw that he was shot and I run on stage and told the people in the band about it.
-I stayed there until the officers arrived".
+I stayed there until the officers arrived."